 And when you do find more winning keywords, you can move them to the new campaign and increase the size of its budget.

-Google AdWords can be a tremendous asset to any small business.
+Google Ads can be a tremendous asset to any small business.
 Like all kinds of digital marketing, finding success on AdWords requires discipline and patience.
 Don’t be discouraged if your efforts don’t seem to pay off right away.
-Do the right things, and eventually you’ll learn which approaches work best.
+Do the right things, and eventually, you’ll learn which approaches work best.